airalab/robonomics-wiki/docs/iot-sensors-connectivity.md

 ./flash_firmware.py
 ```

 The board should be ready.
+Go to [Sensors Connectivity Dapp](https://sensors.robonomics.network/#/) and look for your board at the specified GPS location.
+It could take up to 1 min for the board to appear on the map.